John & Julia look forward to you visiting their garden at 33 Goat Street.

 The garden beyond the next steps and trellis is small, but divided into two areas each with places to sit it gives the impression of being larger.
 We like garden rooms…

-When we arrived here there was a sloping lawn that went from the trees at the top of the garden to a crazy paving area that led to a rickety, dangerous plank of wood that tracked precariously across the top of a corrugated shed roof at a lower level, to a plastic door into a bedroom.
+When we arrived here there was a sloping lawn that went from the trees at the top of the garden to a sharply sloping crazy paving area that led to a rickety (in fact dangerous) plank of wood that lead across the top of the shed roof at a lower level to a door into a bedroom.

-Practically the entire garden is made up of herbs or plants that have a use – for food and drink, medicinal, cosmetic, historical interest and craft.
-It is something that I have always been interested in.
-The tallest are bay, medlars and different varieties of elder, one of which I use to make pink elderflower cordial.
+The garden is made up of herbs and plants, including wild varieties, that have a use – for food, drink, medicine, cosmetic, craft or just historical interest.
+The tallest are bay, medlar and different varieties of elder, one of which I use to make pink elderflower cordial.
+My children say my gardens have always been predictable, but I console myself that I am at least consistent with one of my passions!